Can You Link Up With Treewidth?: Introduction

 \subsection{Main Concept: Linkage Capacity}

-In this paper, we provide a new perspective on the seminal \Cref{thm:CYBT-sparse}, which allows us to simplify its proof significantly (even its more recent version~\cite{SMPS24}) and derive several new results.
-Our interpretation hinges upon a new graph parameter, the \emph{linkage capacity} $\gamma(H)$ of a graph $H$.
+In this paper, we provide a new perspective on the seminal \Cref{thm:CYBT-sparse}, which allows us to prove new results and to obtain a significantly simpler proof, even compared to recent simplified versions~\cite{DBLP:conf/soda/JaffkeLMPS23,SMPS24}.
+Our new perspective hinges upon a new graph parameter, the \emph{linkage capacity} $\gamma(H)$ of a graph $H$.
 Roughly speaking, this parameter measures how well vertices of $H$ can be connected by vertex-disjoint paths on specified endpoint pairs.